 Broughal has an excellent music department which includes a chorus, several bands and an orchestra.
 Each of these groups performs twice a year.
 The chorus is directed by vocal music teacher, Miss Putlock.
 The band is under the leadership of Mr. Stoltz.
 The band is split up into four smaller groups, concert, jazz, marching band, and orchestra.

 The Lehigh University campus is located across the street from Broughal.
 Many Lehigh students come to Broughal to assist the students in their learning experience.
 The university includes Broughal in many of its community outreach programs, for example, Broughal students benefit from Lehigh tutors in many classrooms and during after school Homework Club.
-They also work with mechanical engineering students to design, build, and test prototypical race cars.
 St. Luke’s Hospital, Just Born, Inc., and the United Way are also valuable partners in these endeavors.